OscarMC28/Covid-Epidemiological-data/README.md

 # Covid-Epidemiological-data
-Clustering COVID-19 Epidemiological data
+Clustering COVID-19 Epidemiological data.
+The techniques used in this project are:

-Remove outliers
+1. Remove outliers
-K-means
+2. K-means
-Elbow methods to determine optimal K clusters
+3. Elbow methods to determine optimal K clusters
-Pair plots
+4. Pair plots to analyse and profile cluster